Dolphin: Tail-walking

 Although this behaviour is highly unusual in wild dolphins, several Indo-Pacific bottlenose dolphins (Tursiops aduncus) of the Port River, north of Adelaide, South Australia, have been seen to have exhibit "tail-walking".
 This activity mimicks a standing posture, using the tail to run backwards along the water.
 To perform this movement, the dolphin "forces the majority of its body vertically out of the water and maintains the position by vigorously pumping its tail".

 This started in 1988 when a female named Billie was rescued after becoming trapped in a polluted marina, and spent two weeks recuperating with captive dolphins.
 Billie had previously been observed swimming and frolicking with racehorses exercising in the Port River in the 1980s.
 After becoming trapped in a reedy estuary further down the coast, she was rescued and placed with several captive dolphins at a marine park to recuperate.
 There she observed the captive dolphins performing tail-walking.
 After being returned to the Port River, she continued to perform this trick, and another dolphin, Wave, copied her.
 Wave, a very active tail-walker, passed on the skill to her daughters, Ripple and Tallula.

 After Billie's premature death, Wave started tail-walking much more frequently, and other dolphins in the group were observed also performing the behaviour.
 In 2011, up to 12 dolphins were observed tail-walking, but only females appeared to learn the skill.
 In October 2021, a dolphin was observed tail-walking over a number of hours.

 Scientists have found the spread of this behaviour, through up to two generations, surprising, as it brings no apparent advantage, and is very energy-consuming.
-A 2018 study by Mike Rossley et al. suggested:
+A 2018 study by M. Bossley et al. suggested:

 Social learning is the most likely mechanism for the introduction and spread of this unusual behaviour, which has no known adaptive function.
 These observations demonstrate the potential strength of the capacity for spontaneous imitation in bottlenose dolphins, and help explain the origin and spread of foraging specializations observed in multiple populations of this genus.